MullaAhmed/generative-stories/README.md

 ## Generated Stories

-Stories are saved in `stories/data/generated_stories/` as text files.
+Stories are saved in organized directories under `data/stories/{story_name}/` with complete documentation and resumption data.

 ## Configuration